19hours/sg-statutes/Acts/Limited Partnerships Act.md

 to be certified by the Registrar.

-(2) Any copy or extract, including a copy produced by way of such medium as determined by the Registrar, given under subsection (1) (not being a copy or an extract referred to in section 23(3)) which is certified to be a true copy or an extract under the hand and seal of the Registrar shall, in any proceedings, be admissible in evidence as of equal validity with the original document.
+(2) Any copy or extract, including a copy produced by way of such medium as determined by the Registrar, given under subsection (1) which is certified to be a true copy or an extract under the hand and seal of the Registrar shall, in any proceedings, be admissible in evidence as of equal validity with the original document.

+[Act 18 of 2014 wef 15/05/2015]

 (3) A register shall not be open to inspection by the public.